parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_2.md

 ---

 After getting all the structs ready, we should start implementing the contract methods.
-This smart contract should provide three functionalities:
+This smart contract should provide three method calls:

 - self_introduction()
 - grow_up()